yousef526/Movie-recommender/README.md

 # Movie-recommender
-NLP project to recommend movies
+NLP project to recommend movies to user based on users rating